 Shelf life considerations:

-Chocolate glaze can typically be stored in the refrigerator for up to two weeks.
-Always check for signs of spoilage before use.
+You can store chocolate glaze in the fridge for up to two weeks.
+Always check for any weird smells or mold before using it.

 Chocolate Glaze Variations